dawarich-app/site/src/pages/refund-policy.md

 # Refund Policy

-Effective Date: 21.04.2026
+Effective **2026-04-21**.

-## 1. Subscription & Billing
+## 1. Plans, Billing and Cancellation

-Dawarich offers the following paid plans:

-- **Lite** — €49.99 per year (annual billing only)
+- **Lite** — €49.99 / year (annual only)
-- **Pro** — €119.99 per year or €17.99 per month
+- **Pro** — €119.99 / year or €17.99 / month

-All paid plans start with a 7-day free trial.
-The trial does not require a credit card — you are never charged automatically.
-A paid subscription only begins if you explicitly subscribe and pay at or after the end of the trial.
+All paid plans include a 7-day free trial.
+The trial requires no credit card and never results in an automatic charge — a paid subscription only begins if you explicitly subscribe and pay.

-Once started, a paid subscription renews automatically at the end of each billing cycle unless canceled in advance.

-## 2. Cancellation Policy

-You can cancel your subscription at any time via your Subscription Settings.
-Cancellations take effect at the end of the current billing cycle, and you retain access until that date.
+Once started, subscriptions renew automatically at the end of each cycle unless canceled.
+You can cancel any time in Subscription Settings; cancellation takes effect at the end of the current cycle and requires no advance notice.

-We do not require any advance notice period to cancel — a cancellation made at any point before the next renewal prevents the next charge.

-## 3. Right of Withdrawal (Widerrufsrecht)
+## 2. Right of Withdrawal (Widerrufsrecht)

-As a consumer resident in the European Union, you have a statutory right to withdraw from this contract within **14 days** of concluding it, without giving any reason (§ 312g, § 355 BGB).
+As a consumer resident in the EU, you have a statutory right to withdraw from this contract within **14 days** of concluding it, without giving any reason (§ 312g, § 355 BGB).

-**How to exercise the right of withdrawal:**
-To exercise your right of withdrawal, you must inform us (ZeitFlow UG (haftungsbeschränkt), Kolonnenstraße 8, 10827 Berlin, Germany, hi@dawarich.app) by means of a clear statement (e.g. a letter or email) of your decision to withdraw from this contract.
-You may use the model withdrawal form below, but it is not obligatory.
+**How to exercise it.** Inform us — ZeitFlow UG (haftungsbeschränkt), Kolonnenstraße 8, 10827 Berlin, Germany, hi@dawarich.app — by a clear statement (e.g. an email) of your decision to withdraw.
+You may use the model form below but are not required to.

-**Consequences of withdrawal:**
-If you withdraw within the 14-day window, we will refund all payments received from you without undue delay and no later than 14 days after we received your withdrawal notice, using the same payment method you used for the original transaction.
+**Consequences.** If you withdraw in time, we refund all payments received from you within 14 days of receiving your notice, using the same payment method you used.

-**Early loss of the right of withdrawal for digital services:**
-Your right of withdrawal expires before the 14 days if you have expressly consented to us beginning performance of the digital service before the end of the withdrawal period and have acknowledged that you thereby lose your right of withdrawal (§ 356 Abs.
+**Early loss for digital services.** Your right of withdrawal expires before the 14 days if you expressly consent to us beginning performance of the digital service before the period ends and acknowledge that you thereby lose it (§ 356 Abs.
 5 BGB).
-When you activate a paid subscription, you will be asked to give this consent.
-If you do not wish to lose the withdrawal right, do not give this consent — you can still use the 7-day free trial.
+You will be asked for this consent when activating a paid subscription.
+If you don't wish to lose the right, do not give consent — you can still use the 7-day free trial.

 ### Model Withdrawal Form